alexandra-urberg/alexandra-urberg/README.md

 ## My name is Alexandra

 - 🔭 I’m a Junior Front-end developer
-- 🌱 I’m currently learning Redux, TS, UI/UX
+- 🌱 I’m currently working as a freelance web developer and learning Redux, TS, UI/UX
 - 📫 How to reach me: Telegram [@sashystikk](https://t.me/sashystikk)

 **Languages and Tools:**